 When someone experiences sleep apnea (pronounced AP-nee-uh) he or she may unexpectedly pause from breathing or breathe shallowly during sleep.
+This unnatural pausing in your sleep’s natural rhythm is caused by blocked energy in your energetic system.
+You can clear energy blocks regarding your sleep by doing natural things to effectively manage your stress levels.
 If you experience this condition, you may pause breathing for from a few seconds to minutes.
 This unnatural way to breathe might happen 30 times or more an hour.
 After the episode ends, you typically start to breathe normally again, sometimes making a loud snort or choking sound.

 The people who hear you temporarily stop breathing while you sleep probably feel alarmed.
 This is for good reason.
 The temporary lack of breathing occurs because your airway either collapses or becomes blocked during sleep.
 Either of these situations cause you to pause from breathing at a normal rate or cause you to breath shallowly.
 Sounds frightening, doesn’t it?